tomarp/auditory_stimulation/exp_survey.md

      - 9: Almost Fully Alert
    - **Reference**: The Borg RPE scale, which assesses perceived exertion but can be adapted for relaxation/alertness.

-2. **How would you rate the emotional stability you experienced during the experiment?**
+2. **How would you rate the emotional stability you experienced during this session?**
    - Scale:
      - 1: Very Unstable
      - 2: Somewhat Unstable